dansmyers/ComputerOrganizationAndArchitecture/Notes/01-Introducing_C.md

 Another useful preprocessor directive is `#define`, which declares a constant.

 ```
-#define PI 3.14159
+#define RADIUS 111.11
 ```

-This instructs the preprocessor to replace every occurence of `PI` in the source code with `3.14159`.
-C constants are capitalized, as in
+This instructs the preprocessor to replace every occurence of `RADIUS` in the source code with `111.11`.
+C constants are capitalized, as in Java.
-Java.

-Aside: an accurate double value of PI is available in `math.h`.

 ### Variables, Functions, and Conditionals